 The half-life of morphine is around 3 hours, which means it exits the body relatively quickly.
 According to Morphine definition, it is highly addictive, and tolerance develops quickly, often before patients even realize they are addicted.

-Morphine is in the same class as heroin, which is a derivative of morphine that is often injected and found as a black tar substance.
-These drugs are opiates, and they are depressants.
+Morphine drug class is the same class as heroin, which is an illicit highly addictive drug.
+These drugs are opiates and they are depressants.
 That means they have a depressive effect on the central nervous system, causing everything to slow down.
 This can lead to slowed or irregular heart rates, as well as low blood pressure.
-Slower than normal respiration is also a risk, and in some cases, respiration may slow so much the person dies.
+Slower than usual respiration is also a risk, and in some cases, breathing may slow so much the person dies.